tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Therefore, ML-DSA, FN-DSA, and SLH-DSA offer enhanced security over the traditional Hash-then-Sign paradigm because by incorporating dynamic key material into the message digest, a pre-computed hash collision on the message to be signed no longer yields a signature forgery.
 Applications requiring the performance and bandwidth benefits of Hash-then-Sign may still pre-hash at the protocol level prior to invoking ML-DSA, FN-DSA, or SLH-DSA, but protocol designers should be aware that doing so re-introduces the weakness that hash collisions directly yield signature forgeries.
 Signing the full un-digested message is recommended where applications can tolerate it.

-# Recommendations for Security / Performance Tradeoffs {#RecSecurity}
+# NIST Recommendations for Security / Performance Tradeoffs {#RecSecurity}

 This information is a re-print of information provided in the NIST PQC project {{NIST}} as of the time this document is published.
 The table below denotes the five security levels provided by NIST for PQC algorithms.
 Neither NIST nor the IETF make any specific recommendations about which security level to use.
 In general, protocols will include algorithm choices at multiple levels so that users can choose the level appropriate to their policies and data classification, similar to how organizations today choose which size of RSA key to use.
 The security levels are defined as requiring computational resources comparable to or greater than an attack on AES (128, 192 and 256) and SHA2/SHA3 algorithms, i.e., exhaustive key recovery for AES and optimal collision search for SHA2/SHA3.